-The segment's products and related services include air conditioning (HVAC), heating, and ventilation for consumer use as well as domestic refrigeration products.
+The segment's products and related services include heating, ventilation and air conditioning (HVAC) for consumer use as well as domestic refrigeration products.
 It is supported by a vast network of distributors, dealers, retailers and technicians, who sell, install and service the Group's products primarily in the residential and light commercial segments.